-Since the disputed domain name and the Complainant's trademarks are not identical, the key element investigated and considered by the Panel is whether the disputed domain name consisting of a term "NOVARTISINDIA" is confusingly similar to the Complainant's trademarks.
+Since the disputed domain name and the Complainant's trademarks are identical, both consisting of a term "NOVARTIS".

 The threshold test for confusing similarity under the UDRP involves a comparison between the trademark and the disputed domain name itself to determine likelihood of Internet user confusion.
 In order to satisfy this test, the relevant trademark would generally need to be recognizable as such within the disputed domain name.
 An addition of common, dictionary, generic, or other descriptive terms is typically insufficient to prevent threshold Internet user confusion.
 Confusing similarity test under the UDRP typically involves a straightforward visual and aural comparison of the trademark with the domain name in question.